alonYahalom/A-community-of-artists/README.md

 And even make telephone contact with the same artist

 - react , node , mongoDB , bootstrap , html , css , js

+## Setup
+To run this project, install it locally using npm:

+$ npm install
+$ npm start